zhonghan721/tp/docs/UserGuide.md

 ### Delete a Customer

-You can delete any Customer who no longer require your services by calling this command.
+By calling this command, you can delete any Customer and get rid of all their data for good if they no longer require your services.

 <br/>